gocd/docs.go.cd/configuration/managing_environments.md

 ![](../resources/images/env_agents.png)

--   Add one or more environment variables that need to be passed.
+-   Add one or more environment variables or secure environment variables that need to be passed.

 ![](../resources/images/env_env_variables.png)